 Some modules include activities to help you get experience with the concepts introduced that week.
-Activities are designed to give you practice with the skills that will be necessary for completing your projects and succeeding in the rest of your college courses.
-These activities include specific instructions and grading criteria in the assignments on Canvas.
+Activities are designed to give you practice with the skills necessary for completing your projects and succeeding in the rest of your college courses.
+These activities include specific instructions and grading criteria, which are included in Canvas.